oliversalzburg/action-automatic-semantic-releases/README.md

 # Automatic Semantic Releases Action

-This action is a fork of <https://github.com/marvinpinto/action-automatic-releases>.
+> :information_source: This action is a fork of <https://github.com/marvinpinto/action-automatic-releases>.

 ## Usage

-- Uses git tags to track previous snapshot releases.
-It writes them back to the repo!
+The easiest type of GitHub Release is to just release whenever you push a versioned tag.

 ### Tagged Build (Release on Tag Push)